devinekask/creative-development-f25/react-native/README.md

 This interface is just a description of what the store will do, but doesn't contain any logic.
 It's a contract where our implementation will adhere to.

-Import zustand at the top of the file and create a store using the `create` method:
+Create a store using zustand's `create` method:

 ```ts
 export const useOrderStore = create<OrderState>()((set) => ({